 What is the Online Amateur Radio Community (OARC)?

-Welcome to the Online Amateur Radio Club.
-With over 1,600 members we are the largest online community in the UK and Ireland.
-If you just have an interest in Amateur Radio through to having had a Full Licence for many years, OARC is for you.
+Welcome to the Online Amateur Radio Community [Club].
+With over 1,700 members [September 2024] we are the largest online amateur radio club in the UK and Ireland.
+Whether you are new to Amateur Radio or have been on the air for many years, OARC is here for you.

-The OARC community is multiple discussion groups hosted on a discord server.
-By being based on the popular discord platform we allow you to communicate and collaborate with amateurs all over the UK, Ireland & the world 24/7 .
+The OARC community is hosted on the popular community platform Discord.
+Discord allows you to communicate and collaborate with amateurs all over the UK, Ireland & the world 24/7 .

-We are affiliated with the Radio Society of Great Britain and registered with both OFCOM & Ireland’s ComReg.
+We are affiliated with the Radio Society of Great Britain and registered with both OFCOM & ComReg in Ireland.

 Community Activities and Focus